Seeing a naturopathic doctor on Maple is easy

 Food sensitivity testing

-Our NDs can order food sensitivity tests through our partner LifeLabs in Ontario and British Columbia.
-This can help determine the cause of symptoms like gas, bloating, heartburn, cramps and irregular bowel movements.
-This can help determine if hidden food sensitivities are contributing to your symptoms.
+Our licensed naturopathic doctors can order food sensitivity tests through our partner LifeLabs in Ontario and British Columbia.
+This can help determine the cause of symptoms like gas, bloating, heartburn, cramps, and irregular bowel movements, and if hidden food sensitivities are contributing to your symptoms.

 The LifeLabs RMA FST™ provides a list of food sensitivities in an easy-to-interpret report, by analyzing hundreds of different types of food antigens.

 Proudly featured in:

 Naturopathic doctors are trained in areas like clinical nutrition, lifestyle counseling, botanical medicine, and homeopathy.
 They use natural therapies to diagnose, prevent, and treat acute and chronic illnesses holistically.

 Some of the most common conditions they treat include digestive difficulties, fatigue, and stress management.

 What to expect from your first naturopathic doctor visit.

 On the first visit, your doctor will discuss your medical history, family history, lifestyle, and prescribe any laboratory tests that are relevant in order to complete an assessment and diagnosis.

 How do naturopathic doctors diagnose illnesses?